-For my first review, I felt it had to be a book I really loved, and there’s no book that I’ve loved more than Red, White and Royal Blue.
+I wanted my first review on this blog to be a book I really loved and there’s no book I love more than Red, White and Royal Blue.

 You know those books that you think about constantly even when you’re not reading?
-The books that make you get up half an hour early so you can squeeze in some more reading?
-The books where you can’t wait to keep reading but you’re also terrified of finishing because then it’s over and that’s it?
+The books that you make time for, even if that means getting up earlier so you can squeeze in more reading time?
+Books you can’t wait to keep reading but are terrified of finishing because you don’t want it to end?

-Red, White and Royal Blue was that book for me.
-Without a doubt, one of my favourite reads of all time!
+Red, White and Royal Blue was one of those books for me.
+It is, without a doubt, one of my favourite books of all time.
 I couldn’t stop thinking about it.
-If I wasn’t reading it, I was counting down the hours until I could pick it up again.
-I wanted to re-read it immediately, but I will be adding it to my re-read pile, which I’m hoping to get to later in the year.
+If I wasn’t reading it, I was thinking about it and counting down the hours until I could pick it back up.
+I really wanted to reread it immediately but I restrained myself and will instead add it to my reread pile, which I’m hoping to get to later in 2020.

 I don’t even know where to start.
 I loved every single one of the 418 pages.
-I don’t think I have ever smiled and laughed so much whilst reading a book before.
-It was a thoroughly heart-warming read, and I have recommended it to pretty much everyone since reading it.
+I don’t think I have ever smiled and laughed so much whilst reading a book.
+It was a thoroughly heart-warming read and I have recommended it to pretty much everyone since reading it.

-I loved both Henry and Alex, (and everyone else!!), and I would absolutely love a retelling of this exact story but from Henry’s perspective (looking at you Casey McQuinston with pleading eyes).
-They are both such wonderful characters, and I adored how their friendship transitioned into romance, and how they expressed this through texts and emails.
-The letter writing was such a beautiful part of the novel, and I am a little annoyed at myself that I was so consumed with reading that I didn’t stop to note down all the amazing quotes and parts I loved!
-Though I will definitely be tabbing this book when I reread it.
+I loved Henry and Alex, as well as practically every other character, and I would love an exact retelling but from Henry’s perspective.
+They are both wonderfully complex and intricate characters and I love how their reluctance to like each other gradually turns into a friendship and blossoms into a romance.
+I really loved the mixed media element to the novel, with an exchange of beautiful texts and emails.
+Henry’s letter writing was a beautiful part of the novel and I am a little annoyed at myself for being so consumed with reading that I didn’t note down or tab all the parts I loved.
+But, I will definitely tab this book when I reread it.